 Margaret has published in the journals History Australia, Conservation and Society, Environment and History, International Review of Environmental History, Journal of Australian Studies, Australasian Journal of Popular Culture and Circa.
 Her work has been produced online in Australian Politics and History, Arcadia, Queensland Historical Atlas, Queensland State Archives and a virtual exhibition, “Water Crisis in Australian Cities” on the Environment and Society Portal.

 Since 1996 Margaret has conducted a successful consultancy business working in the field of built heritage, producing over 40 conservation management plans and heritage studies and assessments.
 She was a Board Member of the Queensland Heritage Council (1998-2003, Deputy Chair 2003-2006) and a Councillor of the National Trust of Queensland (1997-2003), serving as Secretary and Vice President.
-A public historian and an inaugural member of the Professional Historians Association Queensland since 1990, Margaret has published several local histories and worked in oral history and the museum sector.
-For her services to history she was made a member of the Ipswich Heritage Hall of Fame.
+A public historian and an inaugural member of the Professional Historians Association Queensland since 1990, Margaret has published several local histories and worked in oral history and the museum sector

 - Member, Professional Historians Association (Qld)